 Say you qualify for an interest rate of 5% with no costs other than a loan origination fee of 1% ($2,000).
 But you want to secure an even lower mortgage rate, perhaps 4.5%.
-In order to do so, you’ll need to come up with more money at closing to pay mortgage discount points.
+In order to do so, you’re told you’ll need to come up with more money at closing to pay mortgage discount points.

 The mortgage broker or bank will do the math and determine that you need to pay “X” amount of discount points to lower your interest rate by a half of a percentage point.